mahajialirezaei/AI-Document-Scanner-Pro/README.md

 ## 🌐 Interactive Web UI

-The project includes a production-ready FastAPI backend and an interactive drag-and-drop HTML5 canvas.
+The project includes a production-ready FastAPI backend serving the interactive HTML5 canvas.

 Start the server: